andrewjfei/andrewjfei-website/README.md

 ### Cloning the Repository

 Make sure you have `git` installed.
-For more information visit https://git-scm.com/ for more information.
+Visit https://git-scm.com/ for more information.

 Open up terminal on your local device.
 Navigate to a directory where you want the repository to be cloned to, by using the `cd` command.
 Run `git clone https://github.com/andrewjfei/andrewjfei-website.git` to clone this repository to your desired destination.